tryal-leaf/axolotl-origin/README.md

 >
 > Axolotls are aquatic creatures that do not like leaving their watery homes.
 >
-> 🟢 **Play Dead:** Upon taking fatal damage, you play dead for four seconds.
+> 🟢 **Play Dead:** Upon taking fatal damage, you play dead for 4 seconds.
 While in this state, you regenerate health but are unable to move.
 > 🟢 **Axolotl's Grace:** You can grant yourself and other players within a 12 block radius Dolphin's Grace and water breathing.
 However, it increases hunger consumption.
 > 🟢 **Indefatigable:** You are immune to all mining fatigue effects.
 > 🟢 **Feathery Gills:** You can breathe underwater.